Connecticut Family Of Four Hasn’t Been Seen In Months, Home Found Vacant

 People Magazine has confirmed that police across multiple states are actively searching for a Connecticut family of four.
 A couple and their two children haven’t been heard from since August 11.
 On Wednesday, authorities were alerted of the family’s disappearance when school officials couldn’t track down the family’s children (Christopher Bravo, 14 and Samantha Bravo, 11).

 The Naugatuck police are the leading police in the investigation and have reported that the children were last seen by school administrators in June.
 Their parents (Andres Bravo, 43 and Jennifer Cubillos, 33) were last officially seen sometime in late June or early July at a local bank.
 Under public record, the parents are still listed as owners of the empty house.
-They also have a registered vehicle.
-A 2007 Dodge Nitro SUV with Connecticut license plate number AL-51810.
+They also have a registered vehicle, a 2007 Dodge Nitro SUV with Connecticut license plate number AL-51810.

 According to the Hartford Courant, Lt.
-Cammarate spoke abou the family’s supposed move,
+Cammarata spoke about the family’s supposed move.

 “Everything that we have been able to check shows that they have not re-established down there [in Florida], we can’t even verify that they have even left the state.”